The EvalManifesto

 Evals are the new PRD, and should be considered at the start of any product development lifecycle.

-If you don’t know what success means for an AI product, and can’t define the datasets for measuring this success, then you aren’t properly building for AI.
+If you don’t know what success means for an agent, and can’t define the datasets for measuring this success, then you aren’t properly building for AI.

-This doesn’t stop once the product is live and in production.
+This doesn’t stop once the agent is live and in production.

 Production data feeds into evals, which in turn feed into new product capabilities.